CDECatapult/export-contentful-s3/README.md

 # export-contentful-s3

-This AWS lambda is run periodically to export the contentful schema to a S3 Bucket.
+This AWS lambda export the given Contentful schema to a S3 Bucket.
 Only the textual content is saved, not the Assets (images, videos...)

-## Environement
+## Environment

-It is possible to configure contentful and S3 using the environment variables.
-Run `node .` for synopsys.
+It is possible to configure Contentful and S3 using the environment variables.
+Run `node .` for synopsis.